emabee/flexi_logger/README.md

 The `compress` feature adds two options to the `Logger::Cleanup` `enum`, which allow keeping some or all rotated log files in compressed form (`.gz`) rather than as plain text files.

-The feature was previously called `ziplogs`.
-The old name still works, but is deprecated and should be replaced.

 ### **`specfile`**

 The `specfile` feature adds a method `Logger::start_with_specfile(specfile)`.